seorc/phpiv/README.md

 The desing of this validator imitates what other frameworks do.
 I created it to have a simple validation toolbelt for small projects and for fun.

+##Testing

+You will require PHPUnit to run the test.
+It is included in the `composer.json` as a developent dep.
+You can run the tests as follows:

+    ./vendor/bin/phpunit --bootstrap autoload.php  tests/